How many credits can be transferred from another institution?

 What is the CD program's non-discrimination policy? s

-The CD Program adheres to the Mercy College Non-Discrimination Policy
+The Master's Degree in Communication Disorders program adheres to the Mercy College Non-Discrimination policy.

 The policy of Mercy College, both historically and currently, is that discrimination against